Mi5sssss/Mi5sssss.GitHub.io/index.md

 **Welcome to my page!** I am a PhD student in the ECSE Department at Rensselaer Polytechnic Institute.
 I am fortunate to be advised by [Prof. Tong Zhang](https://sites.ecse.rpi.edu/~tzhang/).
 I previously completed a Bachelor of Engineering with Honors in Southern University of Science and Technology, where I worked with [Prof. Quan Chen](https://sme.sustech.edu.cn/en/index/teacher/neiye/id/40.html).

-I am focusing on enhancing **memory architectures** by optimizing DRAM and SSDs performance, cost, and energy, with integrated computational functions.
+My research focuses on optimizing memory architectures, primarily DRAM and SSDs, to enhance hardware performance and software efficiency.
+I explore solutions in data processing and AI, aiming to contribute to more efficient and sustainable computing systems.

 Welcome to contact with me!
 Email: xier2 [at] rpi (dot) edu

 ## 🏫Educations

-* **08/2022 - Present** PhD student in Computer Engineering, Rensselaer Polytechnic Institute
+* 08/2022 - Present PhD student in Computer Engineering, Rensselaer Polytechnic Institute
-* **08/2018 - 06/2022** BEng in Microelectronics Science and Engineering, Southern University of Science and Technology
+* 08/2018 - 06/2022 BEng in Microelectronics Science and Engineering, Southern University of Science and Technology

+## 💼Experience
+- 12/2021 - 06/2022 EDA engineer intern, BTD Technology
+  - Optimized parsers for faster interpretation and reduced memory usage
+  - Developed interface for EDA tools
+- 06/2020 - 08/2020 Remote research intern, University of Hong Kong
+- 06/2019 - 08/2019 Visiting student, University of Oxford

 <!-- ## 📰News